taciogt/medium-examples/wip-go-data-pipelines/post.md

 * The result values are unbuffered `chan` values.
   * One could argue that a buffered channel could improve performance by optimizing for I/O throughput, but it would lead to increased complexity.
   Buffered channels would requiring checking the buffer length before closing to avoid discarding relevant data.
-  * The choice of unbuffered channels ensure that every message send to a channel is received by someone.
+  * The choice of unbuffered channels ensure that every message send to a channel is received and dealt with.
   Increasing in throughput can still be achieved by spawning more channel receiver (using the _fan out pattern_)

-### Channel management
+### Channel Management

 After the channels creation, it is necessary to ensure they are closed once the functions finishes to avoid locking resources.
-This step allows results channel to be used seamless on for loops.
+This step allows the results channel to be used seamless on `for` loops.

 ```go
 func Pipeline(ctx context.Context) (chan int, chan error) {